-The original DeepONet architecture fuses condition-based and geometry-based information only at the final stage via a single dot product, limiting interaction between these features.
-Following recent advancements \citep{wang2022improved, he2023novel, he2024geom}, we incorporate an element-wise multiplication between $B^\alpha$ and $T^\alpha$ before the final layers:
+The key innovation lies in the fusion mechanism.
+The original DeepONet architecture fuses information only at the final stage via a single dot product, limiting the interaction between global and local features.
+Our approach, inspired by recent advancements \citep{wang2022improved, he2023novel}, incorporates an element-wise multiplication between the branch context vector $B^\alpha$ and the trunk's point-wise feature vector $T^\alpha$.
+This operation,

-This earlier, more granular fusion encourages richer interplay between global conditions and geometric embeddings, enhancing the operator mapping’s expressiveness.